s2000n/Connections-Viewer/README.md

 ![Program Screenshot](Img.png)

 ## Overview
-**Connections Viewer with IP Lookup** is a Python GUI tool to monitor system processes and network connections, perform IP intelligence, and display geolocation on Google Maps.
+**Connections Viewer** is a Python GUI tool to monitor system processes and network connections, perform IP intelligence, and display geolocation on Google Maps.
 Ideal for system administrators, network analysts, and cybersecurity enthusiasts.

 ---